deepankarm/godantic/README.md

 - **[`gin-api/`](./examples/gin-api/)** - Complete Gin REST API with automatic OpenAPI generation and Swagger UI
 - **[`payment-methods/`](./examples/payment-methods/)** - Validating polymorphic payment requests using discriminated unions
 - **[`llm-partialjson-streaming/`](./examples/llm-partialjson-streaming/)** - Streaming partial JSON during long-running generation using Gemini

----

-> Disclaimer: Some of the code and most of the tests & docs are written by Cursor.